lowbontimp/stp-iris/README.md

 evt 2015/09/12,13:38:01.000 41.9 142.65 49.0 5.5(mwc) O(-200) O(1800) 7D % -- HHZ
 !zip -r data01.zip data01
 ```
-where `skip on` lets `stp-iris.pl` skip redownloading and overwriting if the file exists and `!` enables one to run a linux command.
+where `skip on` lets `stp-iris.pl` skip redownloading and overwriting the sac files if the file exists and `!` enables one to run a linux command.

 ### Quit
 ```